-Utah architect">College of Architecture and Planning, also said she regretted failing to consider the views of faculty, students and alumni.
+Brenda Case Scheer, dean of the College of Architecture and Planning, also said she regretted failing to consider the views of faculty, students and alumni.

 "I regret that I acted hastily, without full information and without full consideration of [those] views â¦" Scheer said in a news release issued late Saturday afternoon by Michael Hardman, interim senior vice president for academic affairs.

 "I am sure that there would have been a far different outcome had I been more inclusive," Scheer said.